 Once the coffee beans have been placed into secure pouches and then packaged into boxes, it is time to palletize them for shipping across the world.
 Pallets are a perfect tool to use for shipping because they offer a flat surface and a stable base to pack boxes upon.
 If you have never tried to palletize anything before it is not too difficult once you get the hang of it, but the key is to be precise and leave no gaps.

 When packing a pallet for optimum shipping, it is crucial for you to work out how to create maximum stability on the base.
 You must arrange your boxes in a certain way to ensure that strong turns or movements don’t topple the whole structure over on the ship or in the freight truck.
 When constructing your pallet you need to always aim to bring the boxes as close to the edge of the pallet as you can.
-The reason for this is that it will distribute the weight and the centre of gravity to create a stable structure.
+The reason for this is that it will distribute the weight and the center of gravity to create a stable structure.
 As well as this, packing items at the edge of the pallet can also help you when you come to secure them later.

 When planning your pallet structure make sure that none of the boxes overhang the pallet as these will be much more likely to become damaged during transit.
 Overhanging boxes can also cause a logistical issue for the people who are shipping items because it will shift the dimensions of the truck or shipping container and as a result it can hinder how many pallets can fit.